Lesson 4 - American colonialism, slavery and the origins of the USA

 The British East India Company (EIC) became powerful in India.
 The Dutch East India Company (VOC) controlled areas like Java and the Spice Islands, forcing people to sell spices only to them.
 Both companies had their own armies to fight local rulers and keep control.
 They also made laws, collected taxes, and acted like governments in the regions they ruled.
 The map below shows the global influence of the Dutch.

 Tea and spices were its most important commodities.
 They were the first-ever multinational corporations, financed by shares that established the first modern stock exchange.
-Spices were imported in bulk and brought huge profits due to the efforts and risks involved and seemingly insatiable demand.
+Spices were imported in bulk and brought huge profits due to the efforts and risks involved and seemingly limitless demand.
 Spices, at the time, could only be found on these islands.
 Spices such as pepper, ginger, nutmeg, cloves and cinnamon could bring profits as high as 400 percent from one voyage.
-To finance the growing trade within the region, the Bank of Amsterdam was established in 1609, perhaps the world's first central bank central bank.
+To finance the growing trade within the region, the Bank of Amsterdam was established in 1609, perhaps the world's first central bank.

 Amsterdam's dominant position as a trade centre was strengthened in 1640 with a monopoly for the Dutch East India Company (VOC) for trade with Japan through its trading post on Dejima, an island in the bay of Nagasaki.
 From here the Dutch traded between China and Japan and paid tribute to the shōgun (see Matu 6). |